microsoft/PowerToys/README.md

 ### General

- - Refactored code so that the English language is used as a fallback when a localized resource is not found.
+ - Refactored code so that English is used as a fallback language when a localized resource cannot be found.

 ### Awake